 Bushland Preservation Levy

-Brisbane residents and businesses contribute to protecting Brisbane's most significant natural assets through payment of the Bushland Preservation Levy in their rates account.
-The levy is used for Council's Bushland Acquisition Program, where the funds are used to protect and enhance Brisbane's natural environment.
+Brisbane residents and businesses contribute to protecting Brisbane's most significant natural assets.
+This is done through payment of the Bushland Preservation Levy in their rates account.
+Brisbane City Council uses the levy for the Bushland Acquisition program to protect and enhance Brisbane's natural environment.
 This helps Council to achieve the Brisbane Vision targets and aspirations to be a clean and green city.

-Funds raised from the levy are used to buy land that supports significant ecosystems, plants and animals through the Bushland Acquisition Program.
+Council uses funds raised from this levy to buy land that supports significant ecosystems, plants and animals.